French Rocking Ship Automaton Clock

 This exceptional French automaton clock combines clockmaking and the complexity of mechanical automation.
 Built in 1875, the clock resides in a patinated bronze case with gilt brass ormolu.
 A ship resting upon a blue fabric sea is the automation centerpiece.
 Gilt faces, mermaids, and sea serpents adorn the clock, enhancing the nautical motif.
 Figures of buildings and townspeople along the top of the case complete the harbor scene.

-An elegant engine turned dial displays the time, striking on the hour to trigger the clock’s animation.
-The ship will rock in a circular pattern, known as a pitch and roll motion to achieve a realistic movement of a ship upon water.
+An elegant engine-turned dial displays the time, striking the hour to trigger the clock’s animation.
+The ship will rock in a circular pattern, known as a pitch and roll motion to achieve a realistic movement of a ship upon the water.

-Mechanical achievements such as automata would have been on the forefront of technological advancement during this period, and among some of the highest luxuries to own.
+Mechanical achievements such as automata were at the forefront of technological advancement during this period and among the highest luxuries to own.

 18″ High x 15-1/2″ Wide x 7″ Deep